msx98/telelog/README.md

     -  Penalize the model based on the deviation of its predicted hype from the actual aggregated hype of the messages in the cluster.
 - **Change Detection:** Calculate the difference in cluster formations between consecutive time steps.
 Significant changes could signal the emergence of new events.
 - **Per-Chat Aggregation:** Run the pipeline separately for each chat, and then develop a method to aggregate these per-chat event summaries into a global overview.
-- **Mass-based Clustering:** Two rocket attacks occurring at 8 AM and 9 AM, respectively, need to be recognized as separate events for the sake of real-time alerts, even though they might be causally linked to a subsequent event like a war declaration at 10 AM.
-So we might not want to merge them at 9AM, but we would at 10AM.
-Maybe a weight-based clustering, i.e. adding something akin to a physical mass based on hype, and finding mass peaks could help tackle this.